 U.S. retail was rendered completely non-competitive by the extreme 39% duty, pushing buyers toward grey market dealers or European purchases that came with their own complications.
 With the tariff at 15%, U.S. pricing still carries a premium versus some international markets, but it’s a manageable difference rather than the prohibitive spread that existed after August.

-For portfolio allocation, the removal of this major policy tail risk argues for rebalancing back toward core Swiss houses that were tariff-vulnerable, especially if you deliberately underweighted them during the second half of 2025 when the outcome was uncertain.
+For portfolio allocation, the removal of this major policy tail risk argues for rebalancing back toward core Swiss houses that were tariff-vulnerable, especially if you deliberately underweighted them during the second half of 2026 when the outcome was uncertain.
 The thesis that drove collectors away from Swiss brands, that U.S. market access might be permanently impaired by punitive tariffs, has been disproven.
+Understanding which watch categories truly hold investment value becomes even more important now that the macro uncertainty has cleared.

 The brands with the strongest U.S. exposure, which looked like liabilities in August, now look like the beneficiaries of restored market stability.

 The long-term fundamentals that make Swiss watches compelling investments are now easier to underwrite without the 39% drag on U.S. cash flows hanging over everything.
-The U.S. remains the top single-country market at roughly 20% of global Swiss watch exports.
-Signs of stabilization in China, the other pillar market that had been struggling, suggest both major demand centers are finding footing simultaneously.
+The U.S. holds its position as the top single-country market at roughly 20% of global Swiss watch exports.
+And signs of stabilization in China, the other pillar market that had been struggling, suggest both major demand centers are finding footing simultaneously.
+Reuters has been tracking the China recovery closely as export figures start to turn positive.

 The strategic focus coming out of this episode should prioritize investment-grade Swiss brands like Rolex, Patek Philippe, Vacheron Constantin, and Audemars Piguet that benefit most directly from tariff certainty and U.S. market stability.

-For collectors building portfolios designed to appreciate over five to ten years, the brands with the deepest U.S. market penetration and the most established collector bases are the ones where tariff relief translates most directly into protected values and renewed confidence that drives both retail and secondary market performance.
+For collectors building portfolios designed to appreciate over five to ten years, the brands with the deepest U.S. market penetration and the most established collector bases are the ones where tariff relief translates most directly into protected values and renewed confidence.
+That renewed confidence drives both retail and secondary market performance, which is ultimately what you’re investing in.